- Deer Fence Corner System Instructions

 ** Only Included In 7.5/8ft System

 Step 4: A dead man is a brace put into the ground to hold the brace post in position.
 You can use a cinderblock or a large sturdy piece of wood.
 Once you have put the dead man into proper position fill the hole back up with dirt and tamp it down.
 Repeat the process on the other side of the post.
-To finish end system tighten the bolts and place the post cap on top of the end post.
+To finish the deer fence corner system, tighten the bolts and place the post cap on top of the end post.